 Last month, medical journal The Lancet published results of a multicenter, randomized controlled clinical trial performed by researchers from the U.S. and European Union.
 It found Taxotere to be associated with more severe and frequent side effects as well as lesser chances of overall survival when compared to Tecentriq.

-In the study, researchers found a median overall survival rate of 13.8 months for patients who received Tecentriq for treatment of lung cancer, compared to 9.6 months for patients who received Taxotere.
+In the study, it confirmed that Taxatore has more side effects and lower survival rate.
+Researchers found a median overall survival rate of 13.8 months for patients who received Tecentriq for treatment of lung cancer, compared to 9.6 months for patients who received Taxotere.
 It was also found that just 15% of patients who had received Tecentriq experienced grade 3 or 4 adverse events, compared to 43% of those who had received Taxotere.

 These findings coincide with a growing number of lawsuits filed against Sanofi-Aventis concerning Taxotere, as women continue to come forward blaming permanent hair loss (alopecia) on the drug when used in treatment for breast cancer.
 Plaintiffs in those cases allege that the drug manufacturer failed to warn the public, medical communities and the FDA about the risk of alopecia.
 They also claim that Taxotere is no more effective than other breast cancer drugs that are not associated with the same risk and that the drug maker made false and misleading statements that encouraged medical providers to choose Taxotere over alternative treatment options.
 Allegedly warnings were given in other countries about the risk of alopecia but not in the United States.